skypjack/entt/README.md

     auto registry = entt::Registry<std::uint16_t, Components...>{args...};
     ```

-  That is, you must provide the whole list of components to be registered with the registry **and** the desired type for the entities.
+  That is, users must provide the whole list of components to be registered with the registry **and** the desired type for the entities.
 Note that the default type is `std::uint32_t`, that is larger enough for almost all the games but also too big for the most of the games.

 In both cases there are no requirements for the components but to be moveable, therefore POD types are just fine.

 The `Registry` class offers a bunch of basic functionalities to query the internal structures.
-In almost all cases those methods can be used to query either the entity list or the component lists.<br/>
+In almost all the cases those member functions can be used to query either the entity list or the component lists.<br/>
 As an example, the member functions `empty` can be used to know if at least an entity exists and/or if at least one component of the given type has been assigned to an entity:

 ```cpp